“Here’s what I love about you…”

 What if your partner doesn’t get you?
 What if your partner laughs, changes the subject, or dismisses you?

-While this scene is a surreal fantasy, it points out an important truth.
-Our fears of a lover’s rejection are real.
-They’re deep.
-They’re big.
-And they often stop us from saying what our partner needs to hear for the relationship to feel whole, rich, and strong.
+While it’s surreal, the scene shows our fear of rejection is huge.
+We dread feeling it.
+The problem is letting that fear stop us from saying what our partner needs to hear for the relationship to feel whole, rich, and strong.

 The Need to Build Emotional Intimacy is Human